GSMcNamara/Wordpress-Counterespionage-Firewall/README.md

 ## [Install the plugin here](https://wordpress.org/plugins/counterespionage-firewall/)

-The [Cyber Intent Blog](http://floodspark.com/blog/) is a living demonstration of the plugin hosted intentionally on cheap, shared hosting to prove that it works in even the most resource constrained environment.
+Our [Cyber Intent Blog](http://floodspark.com/blog/) is a living demonstration of the plugin hosted intentionally on cheap, shared hosting to prove that it works in even the most resource constrained environment.

 [Floodspark Counterespionage Firewall (CEF) – full version](https://github.com/GSMcNamara/Floodspark) has additional capabilities.
 [More info and FAQs](http://floodspark.com/)